Are You Ready to Get Freelance Clients? A Simple Checklist to Start Confidently

 Maybe you’re waiting for some internal switch to flip — the one that finally makes you feel legitimate.

-If anything, it’s a trap that keeps smart, capable beginners stuck on the sidelines long after they could be earning.
+If anything, it’s a trap that keeps smart, capable beginners stuck on the sidelines long after they could be busy earning.

 What You Actually Need to Be “Ready” for Clients